LITEFLEX COMPOSITE SPRINGS

 COMPONENT MANUFACTURING.
-Advantages of the Quickstep Process include low cost for set-up, shorter cure cycle times, reduced energy consumption, and aircraft quality parts can be made outside of the Autoclave.
+Advantages of the Quickstep Process include low cost set-ups, cure cycle times that are one-third that of any other process, reduced energy consumption, and aircraft quality parts can be made outside of the Autoclave.
 In addition, it allows the ability to produce complex integrated parts offering major cost savings by eliminating bolts and rivets.

 Click HERE to view a technical paper related to the tail spar developed for an Air Force SIBR using the Quick Step process.

 Click HERE for third-party research related to the Quick-Step technology.
 Zhang, Jin; Fox, Bronwyn.
 Composite Materials Manufactured by Quickstep Technology.
 LAP LAMPERT Academic Publishing, 2010.
 MoreBooks.
 3 April 2018.

 Click HERE to view a technical paper on spar fabrication with reduction/elimination of the radius thinning problem seen in traditional autoclave curing.

 DAYTON-WRIGHT COMPOSITE & CERAMIC